Assault Charges Defense

 - First Degree Assault – Great bodily harm has been inflicted upon another or deadly force has been used against a peace officer of any type when on duty.

 - Second Degree Assault – When another is assaulted with a dangerous weapon that results in significant bodily harm.

 - Third Degree Assault – When one who commits assault inflicts substantial bodily harm to another, such as a child and has a pattern of assault against children.

 - Fourth Degree Assault – When a person assaults a peace officer, emergency room doctor, firefighter, natural resource employee, nurse, or another such individual.
-One is also guilty of Fourth Degree Assault in Minnesota if they engage in assault behavior that is driven by bias.

 - Fifth Degree Assault – When one commits assault in an attempt to cause bodily harm, death, or to cause fear in another.